Moulin Rouge!: Release and reception

 Moulin Rouge! holds a rating of 66/100 at Metacritic based on 35 reviews.
 At Rotten Tomatoes, the film holds a 75% "Fresh" approval rating based on 259 reviews, with an average score of 7.1/10.
 The website's critics' consensus reads: "A love-it-or-hate-it experience, Moulin Rouge is all style, all giddy, over-the-top spectacle.
 But it's also daring in its vision and wildly original."
 In December 2001, the film was named the best film of the year by viewers of Film 2001.
 Entertainment Weekly ranked it #6 on its list of the top ten movies of the decade, saying, "Baz Luhrmann's trippy pop culture pastiche from 2001 was an aesthetically arresting ode to poetry, passion, and Elton John.
 It was so good, we'll forgive him for Australia."
 In 2008, Moulin Rouge! was ranked No. 211 on Empire's 500 Greatest Movies of All Time.
 In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 130.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Moulin Rouge! premiered on DVD and VHS on December 18, 2001.
 Home Theater Forum rated the DVD release of Moulin Rouge! as the best DVD of 2001.
 Luhrmann had hand-picked the features and behind-the scenes footage for the two-disc DVD edition.